Meandering the world, one whisky at a time

 Tag: Picard Vins and Spiritueux

-Picard Vins & Spiritueux SA produces and trades still and sparkling wines and spirits.
+Picard Vins and Spiritueux SA produces and trades still and sparkling wines and spirits.
 It is based in Chassagne Montrachet, France and markets a wide range of wines.
 The whisky portfolio include: Tullibardine whisky and the Highland Queen and Muirhead’s blended Scotch whiskies.

 Tullibardine 228 Burgundy Finish Whisky